Attention Deficit Hyperactivity Disorder (ADHD)

 • To qualify for a diagnosis of ADHD, symptoms must be present in some way prior to age 12 and this can be challenging recalling information from years ago.

 • Getting reliable reports of teens’ symptoms from surrounding observers, such as parents or teachers, is more difficult.
-Teenagers usually have several different teachers, each of whom see them for only a small portion of the day in addition to this parents are likely to have less direct contact with your teen during the teenage years than you did during their younger childhood.
+Teenagers usually have several different teachers, each of whom see them for only a small portion of the day.
+Parents are also likely to have less direct contact with your teen during the teenage years than you did during their younger childhood.

 • Some of the striking symptoms of ADHD, such as extreme hyperactivity, may be more subtle in teens than in younger children.